USA Network: "Characters Welcome", the "blue sky" era (2005–2016)

 The June 1, 2008, premiere of In Plain Sight, starring Mary McCormack, was USA's highest-rated series premiere since the 2006 debut of Psych, with 5.3 million viewers.
 In early 2009, USA Network acquired the network television rights for 24 recent and upcoming Universal Pictures films, including Duplicity, Funny People, Frost/Nixon, Land of the Lost, Milk, and State of Play.

 In 2011, control and majority ownership of then-parent NBC Universal passed from General Electric to Comcast.
-Comcast would buy out GE's remaining ownership in NBCU two years later.
-USA Network was considered the key piece of the NBC-Comcast merger; Wunderlich Securities analyst Matthew Harrigan projected that USA contributed $9.5 billion to NBCUniversal's $44.8 billion value, with NBC contributing only $408 million.
+Comcast would buy out GE's remaining ownership in NBCUniversal two years later.
+USA Network was considered the key piece of the NBCUniversal-Comcast merger; Wunderlich Securities analyst Matthew Harrigan projected that USA contributed $9.5 billion to NBCUniversal's $44.8 billion value, with NBCUniversal contributing only $408 million.
 In 2014, the channel had dropped 18% in viewership and out of first place among the major cable channels.
 USA has been a key NBCUniversal asset accounting for one-third of advertising revenue for NBCUniversal Cable Entertainment Group and $1 billion in annual earnings over the past few years.

 In April 2015, it was announced that WWE SmackDown would move to USA from sister network Syfy.